thaiat/thaiat.github.io/source/_posts/2014-03-23-automatic-retry-on-exception-in-angular.markdown

 ```

 Before we continue, let's write some unit tests to verify the implementation.
 I'm using here **jasmine 2.0** which comes with a new syntax for async testing.

+We have 2 options here:
-It's pretty simple : when testing an async function (aka a promise), you add a `done` parameter to your `it`, and you call `done()` when the promise returns some result.
+First we can use the new async syntax and It's pretty simple : when testing an async function (aka a promise), you add a `done` parameter to your `it`, and you call `done()` when the promise returns some result.
-In addition, if your implementation uses setTimeout, you add a call to `$rootScope.$apply()`
+In addition, if your implementation uses setTimeout, you add a call to `$rootScope.$apply()`.
+The caveat of this method is that the test will wait for the timeout to callback.
+So it is more an end to end test than an unit test.

+The second method, is to use the clock mockup provided by jasmine, that executes synchronously any code using `setTimeout` or `setInterval`.
+It goes like this:

+* call `jasmine.clock().install()` in the `beforeEach`
+* call `jasmine.clock().tick(xxx)` in the test passing the time in milliseconds that should have elapsed
+* call `jasmine.clock().uninstall()` in the `afterEach`

 ```javascript promiseService.tests.js
 describe("Service : promiseService" , function() {